-Lattice classifies job leveling as “a system HR and People leaders use to define a job role, develop career pathways and internal mobility processes, and create clear levels or job hierarchies within an organization.”
+Lattice classifies job leveling as “a system HR [human resource] and People leaders use to define a job role, develop career pathways and internal mobility processes, and create clear levels or job hierarchies within an organization.”

 By implementing a job-leveling structure, companies can define specific competency requirements for each role in their corporate hierarchy.
 From there, they’re able to communicate these requirements to all employees, so it’s clear what the employees need to do to proceed to the next level.

 These guidelines can also minimize uncertainty around gender bias and unequal pay.
 If roles are tied to concrete obligations, employees have a solid foundation to argue for the compensation they deserve.

 9. Track goal progression